Kaspersky Anti-Virus: Awards

-Kaspersky products regularly participate in and achieve high results in independent tests by AV-Test, AV-Comparatives, and SE Labs.
-These organizations are members of the Anti-Malware Testing Standards Organization (AMTSO), which Microsoft has adopted as an “industry standard organization” for independent certification purposes.
+Kaspersky products regularly participate in and typically achieve high results in independent tests by AV-Test, AV-Comparatives, and SE Labs.
+These organizations are members of the Anti-Malware Testing Standards Organization (AMTSO), which Microsoft has adopted as an "industry standard organization" for independent certification purposes.

 In January 2024 Forbes Advisor compared Kaspersky with other tools such as BitDefender and Avast and rated Kaspersky in first place ("4.5" out of 5) of the platforms reviewed in their comparison exercise.

+Historic Awards

-In addition, PC World awarded Kaspersky Anti-Virus 6 the highest rank in its 2007 anti-virus comparative.
-The well-known and highly regarded Ars Technica listed Kaspersky as one of the best choices for Anti-Virus on the Windows platform.
+In less recent history, PC World awarded Kaspersky Anti-Virus 6 the highest rank in its 2007 anti-virus comparative.
+In 2008, the well-known and highly regarded Ars Technica listed Kaspersky as "one of the best choices for Anti-Virus on the Windows platform."

-Kaspersky Anti-Virus was "A-listed" by the UK PC journal PC Pro in late 2007, where it scored very highly for detection and removal of malware.
+Kaspersky Anti-Virus was "A-listed" by the UK PC journal PC Pro in late 2007, where it scored very highly for detection and removal of malware at the time with their Kaspersky Anti-Virus 7.0.

 Criticisms and controversies

 In March 2015, Bloomberg accused Kaspersky of having close ties to Russian military and intelligence officials.

 Kaspersky criticized the article in his blog, calling the coverage "sensationalist" and guilty of "exploiting paranoia" to "increase readership".

 In June 2015, United States National Security Agency and United Kingdom Government Communications Headquarters agents reverse engineered Kaspersky antivirus software for spying purposes.

 On 15 March 2022, the German Bundesamt für Sicherheit in der Informationstechnik (BSI) issued a warning against the usage of Kaspersky antivirus and cloud software.
 For antivirus software to work it requires deep access into the user's system and thus a particularly high level of trust in the software, the vendor and the encrypted update channel.
 Due to certain actions of Russian military and intelligence forces and the threats issued by Russia against the European Union, the NATO and the Federal Republic of Germany as part of the Russian invasion of Ukraine, the usage of the software may not be considered trustworthy any longer and would impose a serious risk for a cyber-attack to be successful.
 Kaspersky responded that the warning is politically motivated, and that Kaspersky's data processing centers are located in Switzerland, the source code is available for inspection, and it is independently audited.

-In Spring of 2024, the United States Congress voted to ban Kaspersky from operating in the United States due to Russian ties.
+In 2024, the United States Congress voted to ban Kaspersky from operating in the United States due to Russian ties.
 They were ordered to cease operations and prevent sales of their software to American citizens.